 - Earn 1X mile for every $1 spent on all other purchases

-This sale's 1.84¢ per mile rate is one of the better purchase rates for an AAdvantage promotion.
-With that said, we always recommend that you should wait until you have an immediate need before buying AA miles — especially since it's been a while since AA has not run a buy miles promotion.
+Despite the 35% discount, this sale's 2.45¢ per mile purchase rate is a pretty miserable price for buying American Airlines miles.
+We always recommend that you wait until you have an immediate need before buying AA miles — especially since it's been a while since AA has not run a buy miles promotion.

-Are you buying AA miles at 1.84¢ a piece?
+Do you see any reason to buy AA miles at 2.45¢ a piece?